-The Court and Community Schools will continue to evaluate the effectiveness of Title II, Part A funding through monthly meetings of the Court and Community Schools' leadership and coaching teams.
+Alternative Education schools will continue to evaluate the effectiveness of Title II, Part A funding through monthly meetings of the program's leadership and coaching teams.
 Analyzed data includes classroom visitations, staff and student surveys regarding the use and effectiveness of coaching and instructional strategies, and local behavior and academic data.
 In addition, the annual LCAP process includes numerous educational partner meetings to review outcomes and update the Plan.